timmypotts/chinook-api/README.md

 If I were to implement this API in a production environment, I would obviously use more secure methods.
 Namely, not having my database URL exposed on github.
 I would use a .env file, or dockerize the application and push env variables in during the build/deployment phase.

+The database is hosted on the same EC2 instance as the API, I just made a docker container and migrated the data using the psql cli.
+The data is mounted as a volume so if the container crashes, I can just spin up another container and the data will still be there.

 Speaking of production, I would have certainly constructed a CI/CD pipeline instead of pulling the git repo down and starting the application manually.
 You can see an example of one of my pipelines [here](https://github.com/timmypotts/package-tracker/blob/master/.circleci/config.yml).

 I had a lot of fun building this little project; thank you for the opportunity.